-Do Analysts and Investors Efficiently Respond to Managerial Linguistic Complexity on Conference Calls?
+Do Analysts and Investors Efficiently Respond to Managerial Linguistic Complexity during Conference Calls?

-This paper examines whether analysts and investors efficiently incorporate the informational signals from managerial linguistic complexity (e.g. Fog) on conference calls into their forecasts and trading decisions.
-We predict that managerial linguistic complexity provides a signal of the manager’s private information through their willingness to engage with analyst questions.
-We find that managerial linguistic complexity related to informative technical disclosure provides a positive signal of future earnings growth, whereas obfuscatory linguistic complexity predicts lower future earnings growth.
-We also find that, as active call participants, analysts efficiently revise their forecasts to incorporate the positive (negative) signal in informative (obfuscatory) Fog.
-However, as passive participants, investors only correctly interpret the negative signal of obfuscation during the call; we find a delayed price reaction to informative Fog.
-When we examine calls during which buy-side investors ask questions, we then find a significant contemporary association between stock returns and informative Fog, with no delayed price reaction.
-This finding underlines the importance of call participation for efficiently incorporating the positive signal of informative linguistic complexity.
+This paper examines whether analysts and investors efficiently incorporate the informational signals from managerial linguistic complexity (e.g. Fog) into their forecasts and trading decisions.
+We predict that managerial linguistic complexity on a conference call provides a signal of the manager’s private information through their willingness to engage with analyst questions.
+Consistent with this engagement mechanism, we show that linguistic complexity evolves over the course of the call, with informative (uninformative) calls exhibiting more (less) informative technical disclosure as the call progress.
+We find that informative (obfuscatory) managerial Fog provides a positive (negative) signal of future earnings growth.
+We also find that analysts efficiently revise their forecasts to both positive and negative signals, whereas investors only correctly interpret obfuscation during the call; there is a delayed price reaction to informative Fog.
+However, when buy-side investors ask questions during a call, we find an efficient price reaction to informative Fog.
+Our findings highlight an important benefit of two-way interactive disclosures and underline the importance of call participation for efficiently incorporating linguistic signals of managers’ private information.

-Keywords: conference call; linguistic complexity; informative disclosure; analyst forecasts; market reaction.
+Keywords: conference call; linguistic complexity; two-way engagement; informative technical disclosure; analyst forecasts; market reaction.

 JEL Classification: D82, G14, G18, M41, M48

 Suggested Citation: Suggested Citation